Missouri Supreme Court halts release of man with overturned conviction as he was about to go free

 Dunn's situation is similar to what happened to Sandra Hemme.

-But appeals by Bailey — all the way up to the Missouri Supreme Court — kept Hemme imprisoned at the Chillicothe Correctional Center.
+Appeals by Bailey — all the way up to the Missouri Supreme Court — kept Hemme imprisoned at the Chillicothe Correctional Center.
 During a court hearing Friday, Judge Ryan Horsman said that if Hemme wasn’t released within hours, Bailey himself would have to appear in court with contempt of court on the table.
-She was released later that day.
+Hemme was released later that day.

 The judge also scolded Bailey’s office for calling the warden and telling prison officials not to release Hemme after he ordered her to be freed on her own recognizance.

-A Missouri law adopted in 2021 lets prosecutors request hearings when they see evidence of a wrongful conviction.
-Although Bailey's office is not required to oppose such efforts, he also did so at a hearing for Lamar Johnson, who spent 28 years in prison for murder.
+He also raised opposition at a hearing for Lamar Johnson, who spent 28 years in prison for murder.
 Another St. Louis judge ruled in February 2023 that Johnson was wrongfully convicted, and he was freed.

 Another hearing begins Aug.
 21 for death row inmate Marcellus Williams.
 Bailey's office is opposing the challenge to Williams' conviction, too.
 Timing is of the essence: Williams is scheduled to be executed Sept.
 24.